 Chapel Hill – Carrboro

 Chapel Hill is a college town with a campus that fell out of a fairytale.
-A wander down Franklin Street charms any visitor.
+Just visit and see, as a wander down Franklin Street charms any visitor.
 Catch a band at Cat’s Cradle, a taco at Cosmic Cantina, and a school spirit fever at any sporting event.

 Carrboro presents an easygoing and eco-friendly energy to explore.
-A stroll down Main Street reveals cute cafes, antique shops, thriving thrift stores, and burgeoning breweries.
+A stroll down Main Street reveals cute cafes, antique shops, thriving thrift stores, and burgeoning breweries that any beer lover will enjoy!

 Durham

 Duke Gardens is a flower-filled oasis for a day of appreciating natural beauty or an intimate picnic on the stunning grounds.
-Eno River State Park provides scenic forested trails which weave their way along the sparkling, flowing river.
-Visit Ninth Street for culinary delights and charming storefronts.
+While Eno River State Park provides scenic forested trails which weave their way along the sparkling, flowing river.
+Visit Ninth Street for a taste of some of the best Durham restaurants and to shop charming storefronts.

 Hickory